dafrius/v1_size_measurement/methods.md

 hands in various poses, and stringed instruments (e.g. guitar, cello, lute, etc) positioned in different orientations.

 ## Procedure
+In all functional runs, subjects were instructed to fixate centrally at all times.

+### Retinotopic localiser

+### Functional localiser
-All subjects participated in 20 experimental runs divided over 3 scanning sessions.
-The first session included a T1-weighted anatomical scan and the second session a functional face localising run.
-All functional runs had a block design, of 10-second blocks, alternated by 10 seconds of fixation with a 12-second fixation period at the beginning and end of the run.
+The functional localiser run had a block design, of 10-second blocks, alternated by 10 seconds of fixation with a 12-second fixation period at the beginning and end of the run.
 To ensure subjects paid attention during functional runs, we instructed them to detect a rare and brief colour change of the stimulus by pressing a button with the right index finger.
 In each block, there were two targets: HSV profile 1.0, 1.0, 0.8.
 One colour change occurred per block half, but never during the first stimulus of a block.
 A fixation cross, made of two thin black lines that connected opposite corners of the square stimuli, was visible throughout all runs.
-Subjects were instructed to fixate on its central intersection at all times.

-### Functional localiser
 The functional localiser was used to find voxels responding more to faces than non-face objects.
 Subjects viewed grayscale images of either intact or scrambled faces, hands or instruments.
 Images from all categories were